ACC commander accepts Order of the Sword induction invitation

 |Downloads:

-This work, ACC commander accepts Order of the Sword induction invitation [Image 2 of 2], by SSgt Dana Tourtellotte, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ACC commander accepts Order of the Sword induction invitation, by SSgt Dana Tourtellotte, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT